 - Climb a long hill on a hot day.

 - Stop after high-speed driving.

 - Idle for long periods in traffic.

 - Tow a trailer.
-See "Driving on Grades" in the Index.

 If you get the overheat warning with no sign of steam, try this for a minute or so: